Country Living by

 But about a dozen years ago we decided we wanted a place of our own, not just for summers, but for weekend escapes and getaways year round.
 So as much as we loved being at the beach, we decided the Berkshire foothills in New England was the place for us with its natural beauty and so much in the area to enjoy in all four seasons.

 Friends had a house in Lakeridge, a lovely community in NW Connecticut, two hours north of the city and 45 minutes south of Tanglewood.
 Built on 235 acres carved out of a lush state forest, the developers had preserved as many trees and as much of the natural habitat as possible.
-In addition to it’s beautiful setting, Lakeridge boasts tennis courts, an indoor and outdoor pool, a pond, canoes and kayaks, a small ice skating rink, a ski slope and chairlift, gardening plots, and even a stableful of horses!
+In addition to its beautiful setting, Lakeridge boasts tennis and pickleball courts, an indoor and outdoor pool, a pond, canoes and kayaks, a small ice skating rink, a ski slope and chairlift, gardening plots, and even a stable of horses!
 The first time we visited our friends we were sold, and we bought a house there too.
 (See Wisdom in the Weeds, and Pickled)

 The house was in great shape with no obvious need for renovation, but the kitchen sink was very shallow, not even deep enough to wash a big spaghetti pot.
-So we got a new sink, and since I had long wanted a stove with a cooktop, we got a new stove, and while we were at it, a new microwave too.
+So we got a new sink, and since I had long wanted a stove with a cooktop, we got a new stove, and while we were at it a new microwave too.

 Then one weekend a house guest was taking a shower while I was running the dishwasher and doing the laundry.
 Suddenly his shower turned icy cold.
 So we got a bigger hot water heater, and also replaced the leaky downstairs toilet, and also the old washing machine which sometimes leaked down through the kitchen ceiling.